Vince McMahon will step down during WWE misconduct probe

 “I have committed to doing everything in my power to help the Special Committee complete its work, including marshaling the cooperation of the entire company to assist in the completion of the investigation and to implement its findings,” she said in a statement.

-Shares of World Wrestling Entertainment Inc., based in Stamford, Connecticut, slid less than 1% at the opening bell Friday.
+Shares of World Wrestling Entertainment Inc., based in Stamford, Connecticut, slid 3% Friday.

 Credit: Richard Drew